 Interview and Get Quotes

-One very important part of the contractor selection process is meeting the potential contractor in person.
+One essential part of the contractor selection process is meeting the potential contractor in person.
 During this meeting, you’ll be able to determine if you feel comfortable communicating with the contractor and will have the opportunity to go over the project with him/her.
-This way, he/she is well aware of the work that needs to be done, and there will be no surprises for either of you.
+This way, the contractor is well aware of the work that needs to be done, and there will be no surprises for either of you.
 It’s a good idea, if possible, to meet in your home.
 Then, you can walk the potential contractor through the project, step by step.

 Additionally, request a formal, written quote for your home improvement project.
 Obtaining a written quote will ensure both parties are on the same page as to the work that must be completed.
 This will also give you a chance to see how professionally the contractor has prepared the quote.
 If someone takes pride in preparing a quote, they will probably take pride in completing the actual work.